- refreshed concepts with latest legislation; math and charts retain 2019 tax bracket values

 If we want to allocate only part of our IRA to 72(t), roll that portion into a separate IRA and setup 72(t) on the newly created account; 72(t) is account specific.
 In other words, we can setup 72(t) on one account while doing roth conversions on a different account.

 Next, we need to determine the interest rate.
-According to the IRS:
+According to the IRS (see: page 7):

-The interest rate that may be used is any interest rate that is not more than 120 percent of the federal mid-term rate for either of the two months immediately preceding the month in which the distribution begins.
+The interest rate that may be used to apply the fixed amortization method of the fixed annuitization method is any interest rate that is not more than the greater of (i) 5% or (ii) 120% of the federal mid-term rate (determined in accordance with section 1274(d) for either of the two months immediately preceding the month in which the distribution begins).

 Finally, we need to select the calculation method.
 My recommendation is to stick with the annuity or amortization methods as the annual payment amount is fixed.
 Why is it advantageous to have a fixed amount?
 We don’t have to calculate unique distribution numbers each year.
 This allows us to setup automatic annual withdrawals at our brokerage to ensure we don’t make an error and subject ourselves to penalties.